tommy-pellerin/keella/README.md

 to get all workouts posted by host : user.hosted_workouts to get the host of the workout : workout.host to get the user who reserved the workout : workout.user

+Be careful of the validation conditions ! the start_date and end_date are not correct but can be use to see some data